Crafts retailer Michaels looks to long-awaited summer IPO: sources

 Michaels, which had been publicly traded and was taken private by Blackstone Group LP and Bain Capital LP for $6 billion in 2006, initially filed for an IPO of up to $500 million in March 2012.
 That was postponed after then-Chief Executive Officer John Menzer had a stroke and stepped down.

-The Texas-based company withdrew the IPO last December after going through a reorganization, immediately refiled under a new name and then updated its registration documents in May.
+The Texas-based company withdrew the IPO last December after going through a reorganization, then submitted registration documents again in May.

 Michaels and Bain could not be reached immediately for comment.
 Blackstone declined to comment.